wzh4464/Secret-Base/CFA/财报/Cash-Flow/cfo-calculation.md

   - A/P

-  - ... all kinds of current liablitiies?
+  - ... all kinds of current liabilities?